What is a debt agreement (Part IX agreement)?

 What is the process involved in entering a debt agreement?

-Step 2: appoint an administrator
+Step 2: appoint an administrator or registered trustee

-An administrator will determine if you are insolvent and the extent of your unmanageable debt.
+A registered Trustee will determine if you are insolvent and the extent of your unmanageable debt.

 Step 3: lodge the proposal with the Australian Financial Security Authority (AFSA)